Rules for the Use of Boats at UW FHL

 4. Prep the boat

-- Check gas cans onboard.
-These 3 boats use straight gasoline (not mixed with oil) from the large red tank in the gas shed below Lab 2.
+• Check gas cans onboard.
+These 2 boats use straight gasoline (not mixed with oil) from the large red tank in the gas shed below Lab 2.
 They have 4-stroke Honda engines and oil does not need to be checked or added (the BSO will do this).

-- Bring motor up off the kickstand, flip kickstand up, then lower engine by pressing the toggle switch on the side of the throttle handle.
+• Putting the motor on the kickstand is NOT necessary but if you find it that way you’ll need to bring the motor up off the kickstand, flip kickstand up, then lower engine by pressing the toggle switch on the side of the throttle handle.
 Be sure the motor is all the way down, not just to the change in tilt speed.

 5. Starting procedures

-- Once engine has fired, bring the idle lever to an intermediate position.
+• Once engine has fired, bring the idle lever to an intermediate position.
 If engine starts to stall, push the choke again.
 Do not let engine race at high RPMs after starting.
 After about one minute pull the idle lever all the way down.
 The engine won’t shift into gear until this is done.
 When you return, note the engine’s grouchiness on the sign-in sheet, because it’s highly unusual that they require this kind of fidgeting, even in freezing weather.

-- If engine floods (you will smell gas and probably see a sheen on the surface of the water), disconnect gas line from engine and turn on key until engine starts, then reconnect gas line.
+• If engine floods (you will smell gas and probably see a sheen on the surface of the water), disconnect gas line from engine and turn on key until engine starts, then reconnect gas line.
 If this doesn’t work, just wait ten minutes or so for excess fuel to evaporate.

-- It’s important to idle the engine at the dock for 5 minutes to warm it up.
+• It’s important to idle the engine at the dock for 5 minutes to warm it up.

 6. Once you are well clear of the breakwater, advance the throttle sufficiently to just bring the boat up on plane.
 Do not run the boats above 5,000 RPMs.
 Higher throttle settings waste fuel and do not greatly increase speed.

 7. While cruising, be very attentive to avoid floating debris.
 Wood can damage the prop or hull, and seaweed or plastic may plug the cooling intake of the motor.
 When steering to avoid obstacles while at high speed, do not quickly turn “hard over” to one side, as this could throw a passenger or gear out of the boat.
-Large wakes from ferries or yachts should be taken at a slower speed, and 45-degree or nearly head-on angle to minimize rocking of the boat.
+Large wakes from ferries or yachts should be taken at a slower speed, and a 45-degree or nearly head-on angle to minimize rocking of the boat.

-10. Clean up the boat, check that the anchor line is neatly coiled in its bucket, adjust the dock lines so they are secure (but not squeaky tight) and have sufficient spacing to prevent bumping nearby boats.
+• When shutting these boats down, turn off the ignition key & let the motor drain for 30 seconds.
+Tilt motor up all the way using the toggle switch on the side of the throttle handle.
+TURN OFF THE BATTERY SWITCH.
+Clean up the boat, check that the anchor line is neatly coiled in its bucket, adjust the dock lines so they are secure (but not squeaky tight) and have sufficient spacing to prevent bumping nearby boats.

 Talk to the BSO about circumstances under which you might gently “land” the Auklet or Coot onshore, keeping in mind that you (or someone else who is boat-certified) will need to “tend” the boat at all times.
 No walking away from a beached boat!